Get

 5. Practice Clicker Training

-Clicker training is a great option for your Belgian Malinois because it provides them with an immediate marker of succeeding in training.
-During clicker training, a clicker is clicked as soon as a dog completes a command.
-This marks the desired behavior immediately, while still giving you time to reward your dog with a toy or treat.
+Clicker training is a great option for your Belgian Malinois because it provides them with an immediate marker to reiterate they are on the right track.
+During clicker training, a clicker is clicked the very moment a dog performs a desired behavior or a step or approximation toward it.
+This marker can then help to link the time frame between the desired behavior execution and the time you reward your dog with a toy or treat.

-For some dogs, if they complete a task and you are digging around for a treat, they may not receive the reward quickly enough to mark the behavior properly.
+For some dogs, if they complete a task and you are digging around for a treat, they may not receive the reward quickly enough to understand exactly what they are being reinforced for.
 The click of the clicker lets your dog know that they did something correctly and that a desirable reward is headed their way.

 belgian malinois dog trainin